 |INR 6.76 Lakhs

 B.Tech Textile Engineering course is four years of an undergraduate program, which is divided into eight different semesters.
 B.Tech Textile Engineering students have a range of career openings based on their expertise and experience in textile fabrication.
 The syllabus and subjects for the B.Tech Textile Engineering course are listed below:

 B.Tech Textile Engineering is a degree that focuses on solving problems in India's textile industry.
 Let's take a peek at the B.Tech Textile Engineering curriculum.

 B.Tech Textile Engineering is a 4-year undergraduate course that focuses on incorporating innovative technological progress to manufacture cotton and fabrics.
 B.Tech Textile Engineering requires studying various techniques and technology used in the textile industry to manufacture clothing.

 Some of the B.Tech Textile Engineering course subjects include technical english, engineering mechanics, chemistry, introduction to technical textiles, etc. B.Tech Textile Engineering job scope is vast.
 B.Tech Textile Engineering students can be hired as textile designers, process engineers, medical textile designers, and many more roles.

 B.Tech Textile Engineers use various materials, including human-made, natural textiles, fur, plastics, leather, and metals.

 B.Tech Textile Engineers responsibilities include:

 B.Tech Textile Engineers would have to think about economic feasibility, sustainability, and resource conservation.
-Textile engineers design and develop the processes, equipment and procedures that create all these fabrics, fibres and yarns.
+Textile engineers design and develop the processes, equipment, and procedures that create all these fabrics, fibers, and yarns.

 Textile engineering is a promising area in which students can pursue a rewarding career.
 Following are some of the reasons: